-Enter the total funds you are requesting for materials and supplies that cost less than \$5,000 per item, regardless of its useful life, unless your organization has established a different capitalization level.
+Enter the requested funds for materials and supplies that cost less than \$5,000 per item, regardless of its useful life, unless your organization has established a different capitalization level.
 See 2 CFR §§ 200.314 and .453.

 As a matter of programmatic policy, you may not purchase computers and peripherals in this program.